harlon96/harlon96/README.md

 - 👁️ My name is Harlon Hutchison.
 - 👀 I’m interested in programming, leadership, and business intelligence ...
 - 🌱 I’m currently revamping a PWA I have already created...
-- 📫 You can reach me via LinkedIn harlon Hutchison
+- 📫 You can reach me via in/harlon-hutchison-356252318
 - ⚡ Fun fact: ...
 I enjoy data-driven projects!